rup8sh/backend-nodejs/README.md

-# backend-nodejs

-This repository will be developed into a full stack application with implementation of several features like , file upload, sending emails , processing file assets and many more from scratch using Node.js.

-The commits will start soon :)
+# Node js Based Backend Project

+This repository is developed as a project based on Node.js based e commerce shop with features like:

+1) Middleware
+2) Authorization based Routing
+3) Invoices
+4) Payment gateway Integration (Stripe)
+5) MVC Based Architecture
+6) Microservices is the next planned update, stay tuned... :)